 How long does it take to run Crater on all of the crates?

-Okay, so that actually varies a lot because we are making constant changes to the build environment, changes with the virtual machines and such.
-I think at the moment running cargo test on the entire ecosystem takes a week and running cargo check, which we actually do for some PRs, takes three days: if there is a pull request that we know is risky and could break code, we usually run Crater beforehand just on that and in those cases we usually do cargo check because is faster.
-The times really vary mostly because we make a lot of changes to the virtual machines.
+, which we actually do for some PRs, takes three days: if there is a pull request that we know is risky and could break code, we usually run Crater beforehand just on that and in those cases we usually do cargo check

 Is it possible to supply the Crater run with more runners to speed up the process?